|Home | Bookmark | Tell||Active petitions in over 75 countries||Follow GoPetition|

 Due to the impact that meat has on the environment, we need to reduce our consumption of this carbon & methane intensive product as an effective solution to the climate change crisis.
 This petition calls for United States officials to take action now.
 And demonstrate its leadership and commitment to addressing climate change.

-We urge the Canadian government to promote every Monday as a day where citizens will abstain from meat products in an effort to protect the environment and halt global warming.
-And eliminate the subsidies funding animal agriculture and reveal the true cost of meat.
+We urge the US government to promote every Monday as a day when USA citizens will abstain from meat products in an effort to protect the environment and halt global warming.

-We call on everyone’s support in expressing the need for Canada to adopt and promote a “Meat free Monday.
+We call on everyone’s support in expressing the need for United States of America to adopt and promote a “Meat free Monday.

 So please sign this petition and share it with as many peoples as possible!

 Historical context of eating less meat by www.meatlessmonday.com/history/

 During World War I, the U.S. Food and Drug Administration (FDA) urged families to reduce consumption of key staples to help the war effort.
 Conserving food would support U.S. troops as well as feed populations in Europe where food production and distribution had been disrupted by war.
 To encourage voluntary rationing, the FDA created the slogan “Food Will Win the War” and coined the terms “Meatless Monday” and “Wheatless Wednesday” to remind Americans to reduce intake of these products.